-On the other hand, if the increase in imports is a result of increased availability due to lowering of trade barriers and an increase in supply, the cost-of-living index with trade barriers in Proposition 2 should be applied.
-The lower part of the band is the index (15) when clothing from China and clothing from other countries are assumed to be of equal quality: $\delta_1/\delta_2 = 1$.
-In the upper part of the band the value $\delta_1/\delta_2 = 0.8$ have been imposed.
-The interpretation is that the quality of Chinese clothing is 80% compared with clothing from other countries.
+On the other hand, if the increase in imports is a result of increased availability due to lowering of trade barriers and an increase in supply, the cost-of-living index with trade barriers (Upper bound index) in Proposition 2 should be applied.
 From the conditions of Proposition 2, the goods specific bias (B{jt}^{PS}) is only subtracted from the Laspeyres index if $x{1t-1} < x{2t-1}$.
 This does not mean that the trade barrier bias is not present when $x{1t-1} > x{2t-1}$.
-From Figure 2a and Proposition 2 it follows that the trade barrier bias is also present when $x{1A} < x_1 < x{1B}$, but the index I_t^{PS} no longer constitute an upper bound.
+From Figure 2a and Proposition 2 it follows that the trade barrier bias is also present when $x{1A} < x_1 < x{1B}$, but the index I_t^{PS} no longer constitutes an upper bound.
 In Figure 3 it can be seen that the case of perfect substitutes is an upper bound until t = 2005.
 The shaded area in Figure 4 marks the part of the sample when this condition do not hold.
 From 2005 to 2012 the upper bound index is the Laspeyres index.
 It is therefore in the period prior to 2005 that the discrepancy between the Laspeyres-Paasche band and the band of the upper bound index occurs.
-In 2005, the upper bound index is between 70% and 80% of the Laspeyres-Paasche band.
-This amount to a mean annual inflation rate bias between 0.9 - 1.5 percentage points between 1988 and 2005.
+In 2005, the upper bound index (14) is 70% of the Laspeyres index.
+This amount to a mean annual inflation rate bias between of 1.5 percentage points between 1988 and 2005.